eligoldweber/gitTutorial/README.md

 1. **Clone** your new repo by copying the url in the Clone/Download button using `git clone <url>`

 ## Part 1 (Branches)
-This part can be completed simultaneously.
+This part should be completed simultaneously.

 ### A (Step 2)
 1. Make sure you are in the same directory in terminal as before.